Now your app is tested and ready to be published so anyone can use it.

 The best place to run your Meteor app is Galaxy.
 Galaxy offers free deploy.
 Cool, right?

-If you have any trouble on this step you should send an email to Galaxy support and they are going to help you, send your message to
+If you have any trouble with this step you should send an email to Galaxy support and they are going to help you, send your message to

-email@example.com.
-Try to explain in details what is the issue and you are going to receive help as soon as possible.
-Also make sure you include in the subject:
+firstname.lastname@example.org.
+Try to explain in detail what is the issue and you are going to receive help as soon as possible.
+Also make sure you include the subject:

 React Tutorialso you know where are you coming from.